-- An e^+e^- collider with significant integrated luminosity at two different CM energies (e.g., 250 and 350 GeV or 250 and 500 GeV) will be able to determined the Higgs self-coupling from measurements of single Higgs reactions.
-This determination would be robust and model-independent, in the sense that it would be insensitive to the presence of other new physics effects as parameterised by the SMEFT.
-For currently proposed e^+e^- colliders, the precision on the Higgs self-coupling would be 44% for FCC-ee and 58% for ILC, comparable to the precision expected from HL-LHC.
+- An e^+e^- collider with significant integrated luminosity at two different CM energies (e.g., 250 and 350 GeV or 250 and 500 GeV) will be able to determine the Higgs self-coupling from measurements of single Higgs reactions.
+We have argued that the extraction of the self-coupling should be evaluated using a global SMEFT fit, so that the value found is insensitive to the presence of other possible new physics effects.
+For currently proposed e^+e^- colliders, the precision on the Higgs self-coupling evaluated in this way would be 44% for FCC-ee and 58% for ILC, comparable to the precision expected from HL-LHC.
 With four interaction points or double the running time, the FCC-ee precision would improve to 27%. - The ILC at 500 GeV would also be able to determine the Higgs self-coupling from the measurement of the ZHH production cross section.
-This measurement would also be robust and model-independent, in the same sense as above.
+This measurement would also be robust and independent of other new physics effects, in the same sense as above.
 The expected precision on the self-coupling is 27%.
-This could be combined with the single Higgs determination to reach a precision of 24%.
+This could be combined with the single Higgs determination to reach a precision of 24%. - The ILC at 1 TeV or CLIC in its proposed program at 1.5 and 3 TeV would be expected to determine the Higgs self-coupling to a precision of 10% by the measurement of HH production using the ZHH and νν̄HH channels.
+Though it is likely that this measurement would be model-independent in the sense above, that issue needs further study. - The FCC-ee(4IP), ILC and CLIC programs would all be able to provide very strong evidence ($> 4\sigma$) for or against an increase of the Higgs self-coupling by a factor 2, as actually expected in models of electroweak baryogenesis.